itaybaror/PharmAI/README.md

 > These workflows worked well but differed from agent-loop design.
 >
 > The deterministic implementation is preserved in the **`deterministic` branch**.

+## Deliverables

+This repository fulfills all required deliverables for the assignment:

+- **README.md**
+  This document.
+It explains the project, architecture, design decisions, and how to run the system using Docker.

+- **Flow Evaluation (`flow-evaluation.md`)**
+  The remaining deliverables — **multi-step flows**, **evidence**, and **evaluation plan** — are intentionally combined into a single document:
+  - Each section defines a concrete multi-step user workflow
+  - Screenshots provide evidence of correct behavior
+  - Evaluation criteria explain how each flow is assessed

+Combining these into one file keeps the evaluation cohesive and easy to follow, while still clearly addressing each required component.
+The agent itself supports many additional workflows beyond those documented; the selected flows represent clear, high-signal examples aligned with the assignment requirements.

 ## Resources & References